“My 17-year-old son is taking creatine? I’m really worried as I’ve heard creatine is a steroid and it might be harmful?

 Creatine isn’t an anabolic steroid.

 Creatine is an organic substance that the body can create and is also present in particular foods.
 It usually is healthy for males, females, and young adults.

 Prior to the teens (under 18 audiences) commence rooting I am going to convey the exact opposite despite the fact that in my own non-medical belief I believe there isn’t any scientific professional analysis to demonstrate any kind of negative effects.

 Creatine Teenagers: The two terms simply do not mix.

 Before I am booed from the stage, you need to be aware that generally speaking (men, women, teens) nutrition and proper training are 97% of the bigger picture and nutritional supplements are about 3%.
 That said, using or not consuming creatine as a teenager isn’t going to make a significant difference in the performance outcome.
 Think about this checklist before you roll your eyes.
-Pediatricians oppose the use of such supplements as there are no studies to confirm the safety or efficacy of creatine in normal teen athletes
+Pediatricians oppose the use of such supplements as there are no studies to confirm the safety or efficacy of creatine in a normal teen athlete with high-intensity workouts.

 Creatine Teenagers Pre-Supplement Guidelines

 - You are aware of how many calories you’ll need a day to reach your desired goals?

 - Do you understand just how much required protein you’ll need a day?

 - You will have a strategy whenever you exercise?